theeman05/SWEN-261-StudentUFund/docs/DesignDoc.md

 Principle 2: Law of Demeter
 We see the law of Demeter when analyzing the controllers.
 The two controllers, UserController and NeedController only have access to their specific DAO class, UserDAO or NeedDAO.
 These controllers are then accessed by their specific Angular service, user service and need service.

+Principle 3: High Cohesion
+All of our classes are named according to their functionality, similarly, they use other classes which have related functionality.
+For example, if we look at the NeedFileDAO, we can see that this handles all persistence of Need objects

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_

 ## Static Code Analysis/Future Design Improvements